-Autism NI are proud to be recognised for their work and achievements from external organisations.
-Through great team work, partnerships and dedicated staff and volunteers, Autism NI has been given a number of prestigious awards throughout the 25 years of our existence.
+Autism NI is proud to be recognised for our work and achievements from external organisations.
+Through great team work, partnerships and dedicated staff & volunteers the organisation has received a number of prestigious awards over 25 years plus of our existence.

 Co3 'Lifetime Commitment Award'

 Autism NI's CEO, Dr Arlene Cassidy MBE, was recognised at the annual CO3 awards 2016, for her work in the area of Learning Disability and her specialism in Autism which extends back over 25 years.

 She has now already been honoured for her lifetime work through an honorary doctorate in 2012 and MBE in 2015.
 She is overwhelmed that she has earned a hat-trick by being recognised by her fellow peers within the voluntary sector too!